UC-Davis-molecular-computing/scadnano/README.md

 ## Relation of grid_position and position to side and main view display
-The main view and side views are 2D projection of what might be a 3D object.
+The main view and side views are 2D projections of a 3D object.
 The views display helices in the following way.
 Each helix has a 3D *(x,y,z)* position (grid_position is simply a special type of position, and a position is calculated from the grid_position if it is not specified explicitly in the .dna file.)
 The *x* and *y* coordinates are shown in the side view, with x increasing to the right and y increasing to the bottom (so-called "screen coordinates", which invert *y* compared to Cartesian coordinates).